A 50 amp generator offers enough power to run all the most important household items.

 It’s also very heavy and tiresome to move around.

 However, if you need a very powerful 50 amp generator that can handle the most demanding tasks – you should go with the Generac GP15000E.

 5. CAT RP12000E

-As you would expect from a generator this large, it features a large variety of receptacles and outlets suitable for various kinds of tools and electric equipment.
+As you would expect from a generator this size, it features a large variety of receptacles and outlets suitable for various kinds of tools and electric equipment.

-Overall it is pretty solid gen from a well-known company.
-If you need as big of a portable generator as possible, that’s one of these you should consider.
+Overall it is pretty solid gen from a reputable manufacturer.
+If you need as big of a generator as possible, that’s the one you should consider.

 Amps vs Watts